 5. Flexibility

-In a holding company structure, the owners of the business have much more flexibility in terms of dealing with multiple operating companies as one business entity.
+In a holding company structure, the business owners have much more flexibility in dealing with multiple operating companies as one business entity.

 6. Control